appff/NightShift/README.md

 ## 📂 The New Folder Structure

 *   `night_shift.py`: The command center.
-*   `.night_shift/brain_env`: The Brain’s private quarters (session data is isolated here).
+*   `.night_shift/brain_env`: Brain's private quarters & isolated sessions.
-*   `logs/`: The secret diaries of both entities.
+*   `.night_shift/memories.md`: The Brain's long-term memory vault.
+*   `.night_shift/squad/`: Temporary isolated workspaces for parallel tasks.
-    *   `night_shift_log_...`: Overall runtime logs.
+*   `logs/`: Strategic and runtime logs.
-    *   `brain_log_...`: Detailed logs of the Brain’s strategic thinking.
-    *   `night_shift_history_...`: A full report of the session history.

 ---

-## ⚠️ Safety Notice (The "Adults Only" Rule)
+## ⚠️ Safety Notice

-This tool automatically executes AI agents with **file modification and deletion permissions**.
+This tool executes AI agents with **file modification and deletion permissions**.
-*   **Backups are mandatory.** Night Shift loves your code, but sometimes it shows its love a bit too aggressively.
+*   **Backups are mandatory.** Night Shift is powerful but autonomous.
-*   The `--dangerously-skip-permissions` flag is often enabled by default.
-Double-check your `mission.yaml` before hitting start.
+*   Automatic Git snapshots are enabled by default—make sure you're in a Git repo!

 ---

 ## 🤝 Contribution

-If you like this toy project, feel free to tinker with it and make it better.
-After all, Night Shift can take the night shift for you! 😴✨
+If you like this toy project, feel free to contribute.
+Night Shift is here to take the night shift for you! 😴✨